Edmund Reid: Police officer and aeronaut

-Born in Canterbury in Kent to Martha Elizabeth Olivia (née Driver) (born 1827) and John Reid (born 1818), Edmund Reid was a grocer's delivery boy in London, a pastry-cook, and a ship's steward before joining the Metropolitan Police in 1872, with the Warrant no. 56100.
-PC P478.
+Born in Canterbury in Kent to Martha Elizabeth Olivia (née Driver) (born 1827) and John Reid (born 1818), Edmund Reid was a grocer's delivery boy in London, a pastry-cook, and a ship's steward before joining the Metropolitan Police in 1872, with the warrant number 56100 and initially with the collar number P478.
 Reid was then the shortest man in the force at 5 feet 6 inches tall.
 In 1874 he transferred to the CID as a detective in P Division, and was promoted to Third-Class Sergeant in 1878 and Detective Sergeant in 1880.
 Around 1877 he made the first descent from a parachute from 1,000 ft at Luton.
 He was awarded a gold medal in 1883 from the Balloon Association of Great Britain to commemorate his record-breaking ascent in the balloon "Queen of the Meadow" from The Crystal Palace; he had already received the Association's bronze medal.
 In all, he made about 23 balloon ascents.
 In addition, Reid held "50 Rewards and Commendations from Magistrates and High Commissioners of Justice."

 In 1885 Reid was promoted to Detective Inspector and was based at Scotland Yard.
 In 1886, he organized the newly formed J Division's CID Department in Bethnal Green, and by the time of the Jack the Ripper murders of 1888 he was the Local Inspector and Head of the CID at H Division in Whitechapel, having been appointed in 1887, and succeeding Frederick Abberline.
 In 1895 he transferred to L (Lambeth) Division.

 Reid was "a Druid of Distinction and was awarded the Druids Gold Medal."
 In addition, he reached professional standards in acting, singing and sleight of hand.
 The Weekly Despatch described him as "one of the most remarkable men of the century".